MacHonzee/aoc2022_js/README.md

 5) A bit of array handling.
 Parsing the input actually took much more time and lines of code than just moving the items in the arrays.
 6) First part - ugly but cheap.
 Second part - simple, nice, but not that performant.
 7) Pfew, I fucked up a lot.
 Thought that dir names should be unique, which was a huge misunderstanding that led to several rewrites.
 Oopsie woopsie.
+8) It is starting!
+The programming is never that heard as reading the assignment very, very precisely.
+Made a few mistakes, even had to make sure on Reddit that there is not a suspected error in the assignment (of course not...).